bnema/skick/README.md

 # kickstart-sveltekit

 Template for kickstarting a SvelteKit project in 2024.

+Implement login logic for :
+- Discord's OAuth flow
+- Basic signup with email/password and code verification for the email (email service provider is not defined)

-With :
+Include :
 - Bun
 - SvelteKit 5
 - TypeScript